NJ (908) 688-5577

 Many people have experienced pain in the feet after frequently wearing high heels, and research has shown this may cause possible damage to the feet.
 For many women, the muscles in the feet may endure additional strain as a result of shortened calf muscles.
 The feet may be permanently flexed in addition to the toes existing in a pointed position.
 Other conditions involving the feet may include hammer toes, ligament tears, or bunions.
 Some women may be at a greater risk for fractures if high heels are worn socially and balance may be affected by alcohol.
 Despite the risks of possible foot injuries, many women will continue to wear high heels on a daily basis.
 By choosing proper shoes to wear, certain foot conditions may be avoided.
 These may include wearing shoes with a larger area for the toes to move about and keeping the heel as short as possible.
 If you would like additional information about how your feet are affected by high heels, please consult with a podiatrist.

 High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Advanced Podiatry.
+If you have any concerns about your feet or ankles, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Effects of High Heels on the Feet